Tag Archives: Chatting

 Copyright 2012 by G. E. Gallas

-Leave a comment | tags: Action-Packed, Admiration, Admire, Adventures, Animated, Art, Artist, Beautiful, Befriended, Blue, Chat, Chatting, Comic, Comic book, Creative, Creativity, Dark Star Studios, Dedication, deviantART, Doll, Drawing, Drawings, Effort, Facebook, Fairy Tale, Favorite, First, Follow, Friend, Frolic, From The Ground Up, Fun, Girl, Graphic Novel, Handmade, Illustration, Illustrator, Images, Intriguing, Invested, Investment, Learn, Link, Monday, My Coffee Black, New, Nightmare, Nightmarish, Online, Pages, Pink, premiere, Premise, Project, Promote, Promotion, Publish, Publisher, Quirky, Read, Recent, Ryan Thompson, Scan, Scenic, Shades, Shea, Strange, Stranger, Style, Time, Tumblr, Twitter, Unique, Wait, Waiting, Web Comic, Webcomic, Whopping, Widow, Wonderful, World, Writer, Writing | posted in Links, Graphic Novel, Illustration/Design
+2 Comments | tags: Action-Packed, Admiration, Admire, Adventures, Animated, Art, Artist, Beautiful, Befriended, Blue, Chat, Chatting, Comic, Comic book, Creative, Creativity, Dark Star Studios, Dedication, deviantART, Doll, Drawing, Drawings, Effort, Facebook, Fairy Tale, Favorite, First, Follow, Friend, Frolic, From The Ground Up, Fun, Girl, Graphic Novel, Handmade, Illustration, Illustrator, Images, Intriguing, Invested, Investment, Learn, Link, Monday, My Coffee Black, New, Nightmare, Nightmarish, Online, Pages, Pink, premiere, Premise, Project, Promote, Promotion, Publish, Publisher, Quirky, Read, Recent, Ryan Thompson, Scan, Scenic, Shades, Shea, Strange, Stranger, Style, Time, Tumblr, Twitter, Unique, Wait, Waiting, Web Comic, Webcomic, Whopping, Widow, Wonderful, World, Writer, Writing | posted in Graphic Novel, Illustration/Design, Links